Macy Alexander: Storylines

 For the first time in her life, there was no stress in Macy's relationship.
 Without needing to worry that the Forresters would disapprove of her or that Thorne (now Winsor Harmon) would disapprove of her mother, Macy and Grant could simply enjoy their time together.
 The two were blissfully in love, and planning a family and a future.
 When Macy was having trouble getting pregnant, they decided to go to the doctor for tests, and while there, Macy and Grant were treated to a shock—Grant had cancer, and he didn't have long to live.
 Macy was devastated to learn that she had found the love of her life but would soon lose him.
-Macy stayed by his side for the remaining time he had left, but when Grant died, she turned back to the bottle.
+Macy stayed by his side for the remaining time he had left, but when Grant died, she started drinking heavily.
 Thorne (who had given up on his quest for Ridge's wife Taylor) was there to help pull her out, and the two were soon back together, planning a wedding and a future.
-Unfortunately, Thorne's former sister-in-law Brooke had set her sights on Thorne, and Brooke worked behind the scenes until she came between Thorne and Macy, and the two broke up.
+However, Thorne's former sister-in-law Brooke Logan had set her sights on Thorne, and Brooke worked behind the scenes until she came between Thorne and Macy, and the two broke up.
 Macy thought it was over until she got a call from Thorne, and assuming he and Brooke were finished, Macy married Thorne in Amsterdam.

 Around this time, Macy's long-lost father showed up back in the picture, bringing with him his own teenage daughter Kimberly (Ashley Lyn Cafagna).
 Macy soon grew very close to both her father and her half-sister.
 Romantically, it wasn't long before Macy realized that Thorne had married her on the rebound and had no intention of stopping his relationship with Brooke Logan (Katherine Kelly Lang).
 She began to drink more heavily, which was not helped by Brooke flaunting her relationship with Thorne.
 Macy finally went up to Big Bear to say goodbye to Thorne and was ready to sign the divorce papers when Brooke arrived demanding that Macy let Thorne go so she could have him.
 Furious, Macy took off in the car, with Brooke tagging along so she could force her to sign the papers.
-After a horrible car accident, Macy was presumed dead, devastating her mother, half-sister and half-brother.
+After a horrible car accident, Macy was presumed dead, devastating her mother and half-siblings.